-Where: On a hip, pretty street, Pancakes!
-Amsterdam (Berenstraat 38) is a small, sunny bi-level restaurant decked out in light woods.
+Where: On a hip, pretty street, Pancakes Amsterdam (multiple locations including Berenstraat 38, map) is, as the name suggests, a great place to try pannenkoeken in Amsterdam.
+It's a small, sunny bi-level restaurant decked out in light woods.
 We love that the kitchen uses local Dutch flour and eggs, and organic produce when possible.
 Note: It can get quite crowded at times and no reservations are accepted.

 Alternatively: Most locals will tell you the best pancakes are found outside the city, and many of the popular pancake houses you’ll read about in Amsterdam are notoriously over-the-top touristy.
 Get out into the country if you can, or else you might try the more under-the-radar Pannenkoekenhuis Upstairs (Grimburgwal 2, map), a charmingly tiny purveyor of pancakes located up a very steep flight of stairs.